hexadecimalH/cicada-docs/_docs/application/first-application.md

 }
 ```

-These names got to be displayed on client side so the MainService is necessary for MainController, which we will edit like this
+These names has to be displayed on the client side, so the MainService is necessary for MainController, which we will edit it like this:

 ```php
 <?php